 I’ll start with co-development and then review our dev/preview/production operations platforms.
 I'll finish with the impact it has on us and our customers; among other things, this process is way more fun than you might realize, like running downhill.
 My hope is that you’ll find ideas that will embolden you to collaborate more closely with your customers in the development of your own products and services.

 Co-DevelopmentWe use the term “co-development” to capture our process of working with customers to develop our platforms.
-On the qualitative side, the term encompasses design jams, collaborative roadmapping and prioritization, Insight Interviews and shared Sprint reviews.
+On the qualitative side, the term encompasses design jams, collaborative roadmapping and prioritization, Empathy Interviews and shared Sprint reviews.
 On the quantitative side, it includes product use data and yes, at times, surveys.
 Design jams are so special that they deserve their own post, so let’s review the other items.

-The benefits of this are incalculable: We stay aligned to customer needs, we identify new and often novel uses and features and we prune ideas and features that just don't make sense.
+The benefits of this are incalculable: We stay aligned to customer needs, we identify new and often novel uses and features and we prune (remove) ideas and features that just don't make sense.
 Our customers enjoy this process too, as we’ve watched friendships develop from the shared goal of pursuing new ways of working.

 Shared Sprint Reviews